aprave/Map-Reduce-based-Hierarchical-Clustering/Readme.md

 The main features we are aiming to implement were elucidated by our mentor:

 * Create python programs that can implement a basic clustering algorithm for the datasets on a single node
-* Report findings on which algorithm is more suitable on the basis of data set size i.e. min-hash estimation of the Jaccard distance, max/complete linkage, average linkage.
+* Report findings on which file similarity prediction algorithm is more suitable on the basis of data set size i.e. min-hash estimation of the Jaccard distance, max/complete linkage, average linkage.
 * Extend this solution to develop programs that can run on multiple nodes to solve the clustering algorithm (using map reduce) and   produce an end result that looks like:

            	Cluster#  	  |  Dissimilarity Level |	File ID’s